Vyral/base-template/_posts/2020-01-10-3-key-things-to-know-about-our-2020-market.md

 Lastly, **whether you’re a buyer or seller, it’s important to be prepared**.
 We know that interest rates are low, so buyer demand will be high, but we have no inventory.
 What does that mean?
 As we said above, there will be a lot of multiple-offer situations.
 If you’re a buyer, it’s important to have an agent on your side to help guide you through these situations.
 If you’re a seller, it’s important to know where you’ll go *after* you sell.
 As with buyers, it’s crucial to have an agent by your side to help with your preparation and guide you through the process.

-So make sure you contact your real estate professional to ensure you’re in good hands going into 2020.
+Contact your real estate professional to ensure you’re in good hands going into 2020.
 If you don’t have an agent, give us a call and we’d be happy to assist with all your real estate needs.
 We’d love to speak with you.